Following the Silk Road in China's Wild West

 End the tour with a journey back to modernity in the ultra stylish megalopolis of Shanghai.
 Stroll down the Bund to take in the grand late-colonial buildings and the glittering skyscrapers of Pudong towering above the Huang Po river.
 The fine dining, excellent shopping and memories of the 'Wild West' will have you clamouring to return.

-This luxury holiday is purely a suggested itinerary.
-It can be booked as is or alternatively used as a starting point for creating your own ideal tailor-made trip to China.
+This is purely a suggested itinerary so can be booked as it is, or used as a starting point for creating your own luxury tailor-made tour of China.
+If you'd like to see similar trips, take a look at our Epic Journey collection as well as our favourite Active and Family Holidays.

 - Day 2 - Rosewood Beijing - Beijing